wallarm/product-documentation/docs/latest/user-guides/api-abuse-prevention-explore.md

 ## Bot attacks in API sessions

-You can easily validate detected malicious bot activity by switching from **Attacks** to **API Sessions** with the **Explore the Session** button.
-This button is available only for attacks for which there are saved sessions (see session retention period in [How API Sessions work](../api-sessions.md#how-api-sessions-work)).
+You can easily validate detected malicious bot activity by switching from **Attacks** to [**API Sessions**](../api-sessions.md) with the **Explore the Session** button.
+This button is available only for attacks for which there are saved sessions (see session retention period in [limitations](../api-sessions.md#limitations) for API Sessions).
 Within a session, you can analyze the sequence of requests that matches the malicious pattern and find out why it was blocked.
 If necessary, you can view all requests within a given session to understand the full context of the behavior of the selected actor.

 ![API Abuse attack in API Sessions](../images/about-wallarm-waf/abi-abuse-prevention/api-abuse-in-sessions.png)